 Intersessions: Another growth area for the department is in its intercession offerings.
-These now include PLSC 2003 American National Government; 2813 Introduction to International Relations and Global Studies (see below on program changes); 3503 Governments and Politics of East Asia; 3523 Politics of the Middle East; 4093 Politics and Policy on Film; and 4343 Money and Politics.
+These now include PLSC 2003 American National Government; PLSC 2813 Introduction to International Relations and Global Studies (see below on program changes); PLSC 3233 The American Congress; PLSC 3503 Governments and Politics of East Asia; PLSC 3523 Politics of the Middle East; PLSC 4093 Politics and Policy on Film; and PLSC 4343 Money and Politics.
 The intercessions have provided the department the opportunity to offer popular catalog-listed courses that can fill up quickly during full semesters.
 Intersessions also provide us with the exciting opportunity to introduce new and relevant special topic courses developed by our faculty that are of great interest to students.

 Internships: to foster their professional development, the department strongly encourages students to pursue internships in offices of elected officials, government agencies or nonprofit organizations.
 To receive credit, students in these internships must meet specified academic requirements.
 Our students also participate on a regular basis in the Washington Center internship programs as well as other opportunities on our campus or in internships across the country.
-We have developed a formal internship document for consistent use across different faculty and internship placements.
-A departmental internship coordinator oversees the development of internships with employers, recruits students for these internships, and oversees the academic requirements for the interns.
+We have developed a formal internship document to foster consistency in the application of standards across different faculty and internship placements.
+A departmental internship director oversees the development of internships with employers, recruits students for these internships, and oversees the academic requirements for the interns.

 Exit surveys: One of our biggest challenges is to track students after they leave our program.
-With the creation of the Alumni Update form on our website and use of Twitter, Facebook, and LinkedIn sites we can maintain contact with the majority of our students, but none of this is done in a systematic fashion.
+With the creation of the Alumni Update form on our website and outreach via X/Twitter, Facebook, and LinkedIn sites we can maintain contact with the majority of our students, but this has not been done in a systematic fashion to date.
 We are currently utilizing the "Career Outcomes Report" conducted by the Student Affairs Career Development Center to aid us in this endeavor.

-Job placement: The Career Outcomes Report does provide us with an understanding of the careers students go into and their average potential income.
+Job placement: The Career Outcomes Report provides us with a better understanding of the careers students go into and their average potential income.
 A significant number of PLSC students who responded to that survey are in graduate school, law school, or employed in various sectors.
-However, we are working to develop a successful mechanism to track as many of our alums and their job placements.
-We are also strengthening our relationship with the Alumni Association.
+However, we are working to develop a successful mechanism to track as many of our alums and their job placements as possible.
+We have also been strengthening our relationship with the Alumni Association.